anastassia-b/compilation/DevOps/README.md

 ### Lesson 7: Packages, Software, Libraries

+Popular Linux System Package Managers:

+These are package managers used to install system packages like Web-browsers, terminals, network managers, etc. Although they are default OS package managers, a package manager itself is really just a package itself, so one can install any package manager they want.

+.rpm
+* yum - RPM Package manager with repo support
+* rpm - low level package manager tool used by yum
+* Used by RedHat, CentOS, Fedora and others

+.deb
+* apt - Debian package manager with repo support
+* dpkg - low level package manager tool used by apt
+* Used by Debian, Ubuntu, Linux Mint and others

+Yum vs. Apt

+Yum
+* XML repository format
+* Automatic metadata syncing
+* Supports a plugin module system to make it extensible
+* Checks all dependencies before downloading

+Apt
+* Upgrade and Dist-Upgrade
+* Dist-Upgrade applies intelligent upgrading decisions during a major system upgrade
+* Can completely remove all files including config files

 ---

 ### Lesson 8: Version Control

+- [x] Totally good with this section.

 ---

 ### Lesson 9: Programming

+**Static Vs Dynamic Typing**

+In statically typed languages, types are either known or deduced at compile time.
+When you run a program, the computer knows which variables are integers, which variables are strings, etc. Examples of statically typed languages include C, C++, and Java.

+In dynamically typed languages, you don’t know what the type of a variable is until it has been assigned.
+Examples of dynamically typed languages include Python, Ruby, and PHP.

+**Strong Vs Weak Typing**

+Strongly typed languages enforce type safety.
+What this means is that you can’t, for example, use an int in the place of a float.
+However, this can be useful for catching bugs that would otherwise hide themselves in large codebases and cause problems.

+Weakly typed languages are permissive in allowing types to act like different types.
+In reality, though, no language is either strongly or weakly typed.
+However, some languages are more strongly typed than others.

+**Functions, Structs, and Objects**

+* Structs are collections of logically grouped variables.
+They can be treated as variables with sub-variables.
+* Objects are collections of logically grouped functions and variables.
+They are declared in a class and an instance of a class is an object.
+The class can be thought of as the blueprint for an object.

+Duck-typing:  As long as an object implements the proper interfaces, it can act like any type it wants.

+When developing a Python project you will want to use a virtual environment.
+This isolates the dependencies of your project from the Python software installed on your computer.

 ---

 ### Lesson 10: Frameworks

+Frameworks are collections of classes, functions, and constants designed to make completing a task easier.
+Examples include:
+* Web-app frameworks
+* Game frameworks
+* GUI frameworks
+* Testing frameworks

+Frameworks:
+* are meant to make the life of a developer easier by supplying programmers with tools and design patterns to accomplish a task in an expressive and relatively simple way.
+* simplify a program by implementing tedious parts of a to let the programmer focus on the “Big Picture” and “Application Specific Needs”.
+* tend to exist for commonly developed types of applications to reduce the amount of time spent on repeated development steps like recieving HTTP requests or drawing sprites to a screen.

+**Static vs Dynamic Sites**

+Static:
+* A static site delivers the same content to anybody visiting.
+Static sites can either be written in pure HTML/CSS/Javascript, or a static site generator can be used to write content in another markup language to be compiled to HTML
+* Rarely changes, looks the same for all visitors (Blog, News, Document)

+Dynamic:
+* A dynamic site changes as the user or users interact with it.
+Social networks and search engines are good examples of dynamic sites.
+Web Frameworks are primarily used in dynamic sites and rarely in static sites.
+* Changes based on who you are and what you do.
+(Search Engine, Login)

+Note: Dynamic websites are vulnerable to a much wider variety of attacks than static websites are.

+Python: Django, Flask
+Ruby: Rails, Sinatra
+Node.js: ExpressJS

+- [x] MVC Architecture

+**URL Routing:** A core component in every web framework is URL routing.
+This is where you tell a framework what to do when a user performs an action on a specific URL.

+**Templating Engines**: Templating engines are the “Views” part of the MVC architecture.
+They take a string, or file, with places for variables and stick the specific values in.

+**HTTP Concepts:**
+* Resource: A thing that exists and is accessible using HTTP
+* URI: A string that is used to identify the location of a resource
+* Request: Data that is sent by the client to the server, asking the server to perform some action
+* Method: The part of the request specifying the action that the client wants the server to perform
+* Response: The server’s response back to the client after processing the client’s request
+* Error Code: The part of the response summarizing the server’s response to the request

+**REST**

+REST (Representational State Transfer) is a web architecture that takes advantage of HTTP’s features by defining a set of rules for how servers handle client requests and format their responses.
+There are many of these rules, but the most important are:
+* Servers are stateless
+* Resources are self-contained
+* HTTP methods have predictable side-effects

 ---